jmduea/OSRSmart/README.md

                   # filled out
            return render(request, 'OSRSmart/OSRSmart_create.html', {'form': form})

-- Displaying all items in the database on a catalogue page with filter options
+- Displaying all items in the database on a catalogue page with filter options:

       def display_catalogue(request):
         item_list = Item.objects.all()